 Satish Kumar: Yeah.
 There's one point that, you know as Brendan said, you have to train the model for your work vertical for your need.
 Otherwise the matches won't be accurate.
 Right?
 And, and even if you're talking to matching it, just make sure that what they have claimed in the resume is matching against the JD.

 Now, can they do it that separate a story events, assessment, come in the picture.

 Dan Sines: I think the only thing I would add is that AI is not AI.
 It's not actually thinking in this capacity, it's following a series of things that it's been taught to do.
 And so whatever you put into the other side of that is going to dictate the quality you get out the output of it, but just constantly think about that at this point.

 We're not quite to the level of true intelligence.
 So when we get to that point, it might change.

 Praneeth Patlola: Absolutely.
 And that's what I keep advocating.
 AI is an overused word in HR technology industry and the group and industry.
 We are still at a machine learning stage.
 We are not matured into AI where a system can make all your decisions yet.

 We'll get there very soon, but we are still at a machine learning stage, customizing that to your own needs and building on top of it.
 It's going to be very crucial.
 So always look for the customization with that.
 I think we pretty much reached to the end of the session.
 Thanks a lot.
 Mark, Dan, and Satish for being an amazing panel and sharing all your insights.

-Uh, thanks all the participants for patiently listening through and also an absolutely amazing conversations and questions.
+Thanks all the participants for patiently listening through and also an absolutely amazing conversations and questions.
 I wish we could do this all day long.
-Maybe, maybe do this in in-person some day, but really appreciate everybody's time and kudos to um, Jan and the team to really organize the world's largest staffing summit ever online.
+Maybe do this in-person some day, but really appreciate everybody's time and kudos to Jan and the team to really organize the world's largest staffing summit ever online.

 Thanks a lot, everyone.
 And, you know, enjoy your rest of the sessions.
 Right?
 Bye-bye.